Patent Consultation: Everything You Need to Know

 Even if you're on a budget, avoid hiring the lawyer with the lowest fee.
 You must also consider experience in your industry, personal rapport, and customer service.

 If you need help with a patent consultation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.